dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ## Deploy the app to Azure

-Right-click on the project in Solution Explorer and select **Publish...**.
+Right-click on the project in Solution Explorer and select **Publish**.

 ![Contextual menu open with Publish link highlighted](publish-to-azure-webapp-using-vs/_static/pub.png)